 You pass several interesting stops along the road including the waterfalls of Skógafoss and Seljalandsfoss.
 They’re both stunning waterfalls and well worth the stop.

-Don’t miss Seljavallalaug nearby!
-It’s the oldest pool In Iceland
+Don’t Miss Seljavallalaug nearby Reynisfjara!
+It’s the Oldest Pool In Iceland

 Speaking of lifeguards not far from Iceland’s famous black sand beach lies the oldest pool in the country.
 The pool was constructed in 1927 and it’s set in a beautiful valley.
 It’s a 20-minute hike from a rugged car park to reach the pool.